Capstone-Projects-2025-Fall/project-001-aac-api/documentation/docs/requirements/use-case-descriptions.md

 Triggering event: AAC player speaks a command while other people speak at the same time.

-Preconditions: Enrolled player voice profile exists; speaker-separation model is enabled.
+Preconditions: Online mode and speaker-separation model is enabled.

 Normal flow:
     1. System captures mixed audio with multiple speakers.
-    2. The speaker-separation model isolates the enrolled player’s audio stream (prefer enrolled stream).
+    2. The speaker-separation model splits the audio stream into streams for each speaker.
-    3. Whisper runs on the isolated player stream and transcribes the utterance.
+    3. Model runs on the isolated player streams and transcribes the utterance.
     4. Transcription is normalized and mapped to a game command (e.g., PauseGame).
     5. API sends PauseGame to the game; UI confirms action.
     6. Log command and speaker attribution.

 Alternate flows / exceptions:
-    1. No enrolled profile available
-    2. Separation uncertain / low confidence: show a quick confirmation prompt (“Did you say ‘pause’?”).
+    1. Separation uncertain / low confidence: show a quick confirmation prompt (“Did you say ‘pause’?”).
 If the player confirms, proceed; otherwise ignore.
-    3. Overlapping identical words from multiple speakers: use confidence + enrolled preference; if unresolved, request confirmation.

-Postconditions: Game paused (if confirmed); system records speaker attribution and confidence.
+Postconditions: Commands from both speakers recognized.
+System records speaker attribution and confidence.

 ### Use Case 4 - Background Noise Filtering